reactive-python/reactpy/docs/source/escape-hatches/javascript-components.rst

 So now that we can display a Material UI Button we probably want to make it do something.
-Thankfully there's nothing new to learn here, you can pass event handlers to the button just as you did when :ref:`getting started <handling events>`.
+Thankfully there's nothing new to learn here, you can pass event handlers to the button just as you did when :ref:`getting started <responding to events>`.
 Thus, all we need to do is add an ``onClick`` handler to the component:

 .. example:: material_ui_button_on_click